 Wood Floor Finishes

-Unlike grandma’s waxed floors, today's wood floor finishes provide an easy care surface perfect for the busy homeowner.
-These finishes are usually urethanes and remain on the surface of the wood and form a protective coating.
+Unlike grandma's waxed floors, today's wood floor finishes provide an easy care surface perfect for the busy homeowner.
+These finishes are usually polyurethanes and remain on the surface of the wood and form a protective coating.
 Surface finishes are popular today because they are durable, water-resistant and require minimal maintenance.
 Various gloss levels are available.

 Wax is often used to create a soft, aged luster.
 Though you may renew the finish yourself, wax water spots easily, requires maintenance and is slippery.
 Wax is amber in color and has a low sheen.
 It has a mild odor when applied.